-Electricity Repair category: 2 Notes: The electrical consumer unit is of an older design and may not comply with current Building Regulations.
+Electricity Electricity Repair category: 2 Notes: The electrical installation is dated as the electrical consumer unit is of an older design and a number of electrical plug points are mounted on timber skirtings boards.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category: 1
+Repair category:

 Notes: No significant defects evident.

 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.